rhettchase/pythonisms/README.md

 - Install dependencies (see above)
 - Initiate virtual environment
 - Run tests using the commands below
+- For decorators, run the python interactive shell and use the functions

 #### How to use your library (where applicable)